apro89/qa-interview-exercise/README.md

 ### Test Steps:

 1. Navigate to the AXA website homepage
 2. Accept the cookies
 3. Click on the Services navigation menu
 4. Click on Meet our Preferred Partners
 5. Apply the filter Computer Vision Hazard Detection on the solution type category

-6. Check 2 result are displayed
+6. Check that 2 result are displayed

-7. Click on reset filters
+7. Click on "Reset All” to reset the filters
 8. Enter on the search field “Genda$”

-9. Check the “The search only allow A-Z a-z À-ÿ 0-9 and the special characters:-_'.
+9. Check the message “The search only allow A-Z a-z À-ÿ 0-9 and the special characters:-_'.
 Please enter a valid value on the search.” is displayed
 10. Clear the search field
 11. Enter on the search field “Genda”
 12. Click on the search button

-13. Click on read more of the “Genda” partner
+13. Click on “Read more” link of the “Genda” partner

-14. Check the form fields error validations (submit empty form, incorrect email, invalid character not supported on the fields: $%&”/()!><* )
+14. Check the form fields error validations:
+  *  Submit an empty form and check all fields have an error message
+  *  Check message when the email has an incorrect format
+  *  Check invalid characters message on name and message fields (!”·$%&)
 15. Fill in the form but do not submit it.

 ### Additional Challenges: